 The Kenai River is one of the most famous rivers in the world, and for good reason.
 Some rivers have quality fish, others have quantities of fish, but the turquoise-green waters of the Kenai is blessed with both!
 World record King Salmon, one of the most plentiful Sockeye runs on Earth, incredible Silver Salmon fishing that lasts 4 months, and a trophy Trout fishery that is virtually unrivaled…The Kenai River is truly a gem, and is a river that every angler should be luck enough to experience firsthand.
-The main objective of every Kenai River fishing Guide we employ is to simply represent this incredible river to you in the way it deserves to be represented, as the world class fishery that it is.
+The main objective of every Kenai River fishing Guide we employ is to simply represent this incredible river to you in the way it deserves to be represented, as the world class fishery that it is, is a great place for fishing surrounded by gardens and beautiful landscapes.

 Endearingly nicknamed “the ditch” by local anglers, I can’t imagine a river being more underrated than the Kasilof.
 A peaceful drift boat fishery located just a few miles down the road from the Kenai, The Kasilof has never gotten the attention it deserves as one of the premiere salmon fisheries in Alaska.
 In fact, many anglers lucky enough to experience the potential of the Kasilof choose to come back year after year in pursuit of its early-season King Salmon run, amazing Sockeye fishing through the heart of the summer, and acrobatic Silver Salmon in the fall.
 Book one of our top-notch Kasilof River Fishing Guides, and be prepared to experience one of the most underrated fisheries in the world!